-Understanding Connecticut's Water Hardness Problem
+Understanding Connecticut's Hard Water Problem

-Which Appliances Are Most Vulnerable
+Which Appliances Are Most Vulnerable to Hard Water Damage

 Dishwashers